cogentcore/core/README.md

 * MenuBar has gradient but actions don't -- add gradient to actions that show up in menubar -- can't not have a background..

+* key.ChordShortForm transforms chord into short-form suitable for menu shortcuts -- not clear if mac command rune will render -- seems to have broken arial.

 * add Toolbar based on MenuBar